 - Men with complete absence of sperm in their ejaculate when the sperm production by the testicles is normal but there is a blockage, which prevents sperm entering the semen (obstructive azoospermia).
 This may be due to a blockage of sperm transport tubules (epididymis or vas deferens) for whatever reasons, congenital absence of the vas deference, a previous vasectomy or failed vasectomy reversal.

 - Men with complete absence of sperm from their ejaculate due to failure of sperm production by the testicles, about 50% of these men may have areas in their testicles producing sperm, which do not pass into semen although there is no obstruction (non-obstructive azoospermia).
-Testicular biopsy from these men may have some sperm which can be used for intracytoplasmic sperm injection (ICSI).
+Unfortunately, no accurate tests are currently available to predict successful sperm recovery in these patients.
+After multiple testicular biopsies from these men, Sperm may be recovered in 50% of patients which can be used for intracytoplasmic. sperm injection (ICSI)..